-Even after you close the doors of your business, don’t forget that there are still steps that must be taken to exit your Rollovers for Business Start-ups structure.
+Even after you close or sell your business, there are steps to take to exit your Rollovers for Business Start-ups (ROBS) structure.

 Who to Contact When It’s Time to Exit ROBS